 Low and colleagues recommend a formal grading scale based on frequency and severity of symptoms, standing time before onset of symptoms, and influence on ADLs.
 Grade I or II refers to those that might not need drugs, whereas grades III or IV refers to patients that will need aggressive therapy.13,14 Grades I-IV are described in the pyramid with accompanying explanation below.

 Figure 2: The Orthostatic Hypotension Pyramid

-Treatment may entail a combined approach with nonpharmacologic interventions and pharmacologic therapeutics initially and in the different stages.13
+Treatment may entail a combined approach with nonpharmacologic interventions and pharmacologic therapeutics initially and in the different stages.15

-Techniques to improve circulation to the brain (used when there is no balance impairment) include the following:
+Techniques to reduce venous pooling and improve circulation to the brain (used when there is no balance impairment) include the following:

 Pharmacotherapeutic interventions include the following: